-Peter Horan , age 59, has served as a member of our Board of Directors since August 2008.
-Mr. Horan is also Chair of our Compensation Committee and Chair of our Nominating Committee.
+Peter Horan, age 62, has served as a member of our Board of Directors since August 2008.
+Mr. Horan is also Chair of our Nominating and Corporate Governance Committee and a member of our Audit Committee and our Transactions Committee.
 Mr. Horan is currently the founder of Horan Media Tech Advisors.
 He previously served as President and Chief Operating Officer of Answers Corporation.
 He was previously Executive Chairman of SocialChorus, a provider of software to automate and streamline social influence marketing.
 He previously served as Chairman of Goodmail Systems, Inc., a provider of e-mail authentication services, from February 2010 to February 2011, and he served as Chief Executive Officer of that company from May 2008 until February 2010.
+Mr. Horan has made investments in, and served on the board of directors of, several private companies.

 Prior to that, Mr. Horan served as Chief Executive Officer of IAC/InterActiveCorp Media & Advertising from January 2007 to June 2008.
 Prior to joining IAC, Mr. Horan served as Chief Executive Officer of AllBusiness.com, Inc., which operates a website providing advice for small businesses, About.com, Inc., an internet resource providing expert advice on a wide variety of topics, and DevX.com, Inc., a provider of technical information, tools and services for IT professionals developing corporate applications.
 Additionally, Mr. Horan served in senior management roles at International Data Group, a technology media, events and research company, including its Computerworld publication for IT leaders.
 Prior to that, Mr. Horan spent more than 15 years in senior account management roles at leading advertising agencies, including BBDO and Ogilvy & Mather.
-Mr. Horan is also a member of the Board of Directors of Merchant Circle, a private company that helps people find local merchants.
+Mr. Horan is a member of the Board of Directors of Merchant Circle, a private company that helps people find local merchants, Purch Inc., a private media company, Outdoor Projects LLC, a private marketing company specializing in outdoor media projects, and Nobilis Health Corp.
+(NYSE MKT: HLTH), a healthcare development and management company.